Skip to main content

 How does a pharmacy maintain a sterile space?
 The answer lies in sophisticated environmental controls that create a cleanroom, a space with a controlled level of airborne particulates.
 These controls are organized into a system of primary and secondary engineering controls.

-The (PEC) is the sterile hood or isolator where the actual compounding takes place.
+The Primary Engineering Control (PEC) is the sterile hood or isolator where the actual compounding takes place.
 This device provides an ISO Class 5 environment, which means the air contains a very low number of particles, through the use of HEPA filters.
 The Secondary Engineering Control (SEC) is the buffer room that houses the PEC.

 This room is maintained at a higher air pressure than adjacent areas to prevent contaminated air from entering.
 The entire environment is subject to continuous monitoring for airborne particles, temperature, and humidity, as well as routine surface sampling to detect any microbial growth.